archtechx/alpine-typescript/README.md

 npm install --save-dev @leanadmin/alpine-typescript
 ```

-The package will automatically initialize itself when needed, i.e. when one of its components are used in the JS bundle on the currently visited page.
+The package will automatically initialize itself when needed, i.e. when one of its components is used in the currently executed JS bundle.

 If you'd like to initialize it manually, you can use: